In this guide, you will find my pick of the 10 Best Tulum Cenotes including where to find them, how much they cost, and what to expect at each one.

 From the top of the wall, the drop into the Oxman Cenote is about 3 meters deep.
 You can either jump off the edge of the platform, enter the water via the rope swing, or use the staircase.

 The water is about 45 meters deep with great visibility, so if you have some goggles I highly recommend taking them along with you to Oxman Cenote to take a look underneath the surface.

-Cenote Zaci, in my opinion, is one of the best Cenotes in Valladolid and I highly recommend adding it to your list of things to do!
-Featuring a cave-like cenote filled with freshwater, cliff jumps and an on-site restaurant, Cenote Zaci is a great place to hang out for a few hours during your visit!
+Cenote Zaci, in my opinion, is one of the most unique cenotes in the region and I highly recommend adding it to your list of things to do.
+Featuring a cave-like cenote filled with freshwater, cliff jumps, and an on-site restaurant, Cenote Zaci is a great place to hang out for a few hours during your visit!

-Cenote Zaci is located in the middle of Valladolid which makes it one of the easiest Cenotes to visit while you are in town.
+Cenote Zaci is located in the middle of Valladolid which makes it one of the easiest cenotes near Tulum to visit while you are in town.
 It is so conveniently located within the city center that anyone can reach it easily.